caravangelo/Inflationary-Butterfly/README.md

 # File description

+This repository contains animations of the simulation presented in arXiv:??????

 There are three mp4 files, one for each animation, corresponding to: case 1 (perturbative), case 2 (highly non-perturbative), case 3 (non-perturbative).

 The left panel of the animation shows 2D snapshots of the inflaton field $\phi$ as a function of e-folds time $N$.